OmarMHawash/travel-booking-platform/docs/project.md

 The **Travel Booking Platform** is a well-architected backend API implementing a sophisticated modular monolith architecture.
 The platform demonstrates enterprise-level software engineering practices with comprehensive feature coverage across user management and hotel search functionality. **Booking functionality is currently implemented at the domain level but missing API endpoints and business logic**.

+**Current Focus**: Planning and implementing personalized "Recently Visited" functionality for the home page, which will establish user activity tracking infrastructure and enhance user experience with personalized content.

 ---

 ## 🏗️ **Foundation & Architecture (100% Complete)**